Normality of the Thue--Morse sequence along Piatetski-Shapiro sequences, II: Results and overall structure of the proofs

 The proofs of Theorems~\ref{thm:1} and~\ref{thm:2} are based on exponential sum estimates.
-In order to establish Theorem~\ref{thm:1}, it is sufficient to prove the following proposition. \begin{proposition} Let $L\geq 1$ be an integer, $a=(a_0,\ldots,a_{L-1})\in\{0,1\}^L$ and $a\neq (0,\ldots,0)$.
+In order to establish \thmref{thm:1}, it is sufficient to prove the following proposition. \begin{prop} Let $L\geq 1$ be an integer, $a=(a_0,\ldots,a_{L-1})\in\{0,1\}^L$ and $a\neq (0,\ldots,0)$.
 For real numbers $N,D\geq 1$ and $\xi$ set

 Let $0<\rho_1\leq\rho_2<2$.
 There exists an $\eta>0$ and a constant $C$ such that